talentdeficit/erlang-dev/README.md

     vagrant supports syncing (mirroring) directories on the host machine with directories on the virtual machine. `SYNCED_DIRS` is a list of 2 element arrays that map a directory on the host machine to a directory on the virtual machine. vagrant requires the directory on the virtual machine be specified as an absolute path. the host machine directories may be specified relative to the `Vagrantfile`

+## description ##

+it's early days. right now it just builds an ubuntu environment with the latest erlang. stay tuned

+## acknowledgements ##

+all those people who can't get erlang to build on their machine

 ## license ##

 The MIT License (MIT)